GeorgeVasiliadis/MailServer/README.md

 This project has been developed for academic reasons and thus it might not seem all that fancy.
 However, it is a good starting point for anyone who wants to get started with application layer protocols.
 Some cli-based, simple, general-mail features are provided:
-- MailServer.Account management
+- Account management
-- MailServer.Email creation/ deletion/ transmission
+- Email creation/ deletion/ transmission
-- MailServer.Email preview
+- Email preview

 ## About
-This is a very simplistic approach of MailServer.Email server-client protocol, written in Java.
+This is a very simplistic approach of Email server-client protocol, written in Java.

 ## How to use
 ### Prerequisites